Piloting Locally Led Indoor Residual Spraying in Madagascar

 Several activities are underway to advance Guinea’s entomological surveillance capacity to support malaria prevention and vector control efforts, which include strengthening mosquito collection processes and laboratory and insectary capabilities.
 However, this initiative with the Peace Corps is a fundamental example of how PMI is leveraging in-country resources to maximize the impact of malaria programming.
 These efforts will increase the effectiveness of mosquito monitoring and contribute to general malaria control activities that better protect people living in high-risk communities.

-Malaria Fighter: Juliet Murakatete, Vice Mayor, Nyagatare District, Rwanda
+Malaria Fighter: Juliet Murekatete, Vice Mayor for Social Affairs, Nyagatare District, Rwanda

 Rwanda